Silent Majority for Hong Kong: Objectives

-Controversies

 Connection with Chinese government

 Chow is quoted as saying "China will not deal with people ... it will only deal with [political] parties”.
-Chow's authoritative threat that political parties supporting the occupy movement risked "fading into political obscurity” led some media and individuals, especially from the pro-democracy camp, to denounce the group as pro-establishment Hong Kong "mouthpiece" for the Chinese Communist Party.
+Chow's statement that political parties supporting the occupy movement risked "fading into political obscurity” led some media and individuals, especially from the pro-democracy camp, to denounce the group as pro-establishment Hong Kong "mouthpiece" for the Chinese Communist Party.
 As a result of its alleged close connection with the Chinese government, the group has been called by the pro-democracy camp as "Help the [Chinese Communist] Party to speak out" (幫黨出聲).